gpuweb/cts/docs/terms.md

 ### Test Function

-When a test case is run, the Test Function receives an instance of the appropriate _test fixture_, producing test results.
+When a test case is run, the Test Function receives an instance of the Test Fixture provided to the Test Group, producing test results.

 **Type:** `TestFn`